 The building that houses the central TST office, 47 Queen’s Park Crescent East, is also the home of a variety of organizations, many of which are faith-based, ecumenical organizations.
 These organizations, along with TST, intentionally decided to share a building in order to foster formal and informal connections between faith-based organizations in Toronto.
 Currently, the organizations that call 47 Queen’s Park Crescent home are:

 Canadian Catholic Campus Ministry (CCCM) is a national network of professional Catholic Campus Ministers, grounded in the tradition of the Roman Catholic Church, inspired by the vision of Vatican II.
 CCCM exists to bring the Gospel of Christ to the academic world, through a national network; the ministry of the National Coordinator and the Board; publications, programs and other means of sharing resources; national and regional Campus Minister and Student conferences.
 CCCM has its roots in the early Catholic Colleges in Canada, dating back over 200 years.
 The Canadian Conference of Catholic Bishops (CCCB) named the first National Chaplain in 1948.

 Canadian Catholic Students Association (CCSA) is a national association representing all Catholic students on campuses across Canada.

-Contact: Kyle Ferguson, National Coordinator of CCCM & CCSA
+Contact: Lori Neale, National Coordinator of CCCM & CCSA